Recognizing Pet Emergencies: When to Seek Immediate Care in Reno

 It is important to note that this list is not exhaustive, and you should always seek medical advice from your veterinarian to decide if your pet needs emergency attention.
 If you are concerned about your pet’s health and safety, you should always bring them to the emergency vet for immediate treatment.

 Regardless of your safety measures, accidents can still happen to your pet.
-However, some common pet emergencies we see regularly at our animal hospital can potentially be avoided with some prevention strategies.
-These strategies include the following:
+However, some common pet emergencies can potentially be avoided with some prevention strategies.
+These include the following:

 • Regular wellness exams: Your pet should visit their veterinarian for routine wellness exams to identify any health issues and catch them before they become emergencies later on.